wendyverdonk93/docs/content/payment-methods/billing-suite/in3/user-guide/processing-refunds.md

 weight: 1
 ---

-## In your MultiSafepay Control
+{{< details title="Refund rules" >}}

-You can request in3 to process a full or partial refund, either before payout or up to 1&nbsp;year afterwards.
+- You can request in3 to process a full or partial refund, either before payout or up to 1&nbsp;year afterwards.

+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

-Refunds can only be processed for payments linked to transactions.
+- Refunds can only be processed for payments linked to transactions.
 If no payment is linked to the transaction, the customer receives credit on their invoice instead.

+- While the transaction status is **Initialized**, you can cancel the refund.
+Once the status changes to **Completed**, the refund has been processed.

+- The customer receives the refund in the bank account they originally paid from within the next business day.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}

+## In your MultiSafepay account

 {{< details title="Full refunds" >}}

 To refund the full transaction, follow these steps:

-1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com).
+1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.
 3. Search for the transaction and click to open the **Transaction details** page.
 4. Click **Refund order** > **Full refund**.